Start My Answer

 How Long Does It Take to Improve My Credit Score After Debt Settlement?

-Summary: It may take 6-24 months to improve your credit score after debt settlement, but it depends on your credit history and financial circumstances.
+Summary: Debt settlement remains on your credit report for seven years, but it can take as little as 6-24 months to improve your credit score after settling.
+This all depends on your credit history and financial circumstances.
 Settling a debt will not increase your credit score, but it won’t hurt it as much as not paying at all.
-Debt settlement is a good option if you are struggling to make ends meet and get back on track financially.
-You can end up saving money and put yourself in a position to improve your credit score in the long run.

 For some of us, there may be a point in our lives in which we will struggle financially.
 Debts continue to pile up, and you may be unable to find the money to pay them off.
 In times like this, you may be able to settle your debt with your creditor or debt collector.